 - Your Visit

-David Mamet's award winning drama Glengarry Glen Ross, follows four real estate agents in Chicago as they come under intense pressure to be top performers at any cost.
-After successful runs in London and Chicago, Glengarry Glen Ross moved to Broadway in 1984 and to the silver screen in the 1992 film of the same name starring Al Pacino, Jack Lemmon, Alec Baldwin, and Kevin Spacey.
+After successful runs on stages in London and Chicago, David Mamet's Glengarry Glen Ross moved to Broadway in 1984 and to the silver screen in the 1992 film of the same name starring Al Pacino, Jack Lemmon, Alec Baldwin, and Kevin Spacey.
 The combined stage and film versions of Glengarry Glen Ross won the Pulitzer Prize, a Tony award, and several Academy Award nominations.

 Conceived and directed by EPAC's Center Stage Summer